cnio-bu/bollito/tutorials/pbmc/README.md

 3. **Third execution - Clustering resolution selection and final execution**:
 With the third execution, the user will study the clustering results and decide the clustering resolution to use in the following steps.
 Once, the UMAPs, silhouette scores and clustree plots are analysed.
 The clustering resolution of interest should be set in the configuration file.

-To run the pipeline we use the following command:
+To run the complete pipeline we use this command:

 `snakemake --use-conda -j N`